 Therefore, although it is not necessary for full documentation (including the design) to be in place before the contractor can be invited to tender, for carrying out the work it is important that the client's brief and requirements are clearly set out.
-The design and build procurement approach is popular as the liability for both the design and the build is with the contractor and there is less chance of liability for a defect falling in the gap between design and construction.
-Table 3.2 highlights the key advantages and disadvantages of the Design and Build Option.
+The design and build procurement approach is popular as the liability for both the design and the build is with the contractor and there is less chance of a liability of a defect falling between the gap of design and construction.

+Table 3: Design and Build advantages and disadvantages

-Table 3.2: Design and Build Option Advantages and Disadvantages
+Table 3: Design and Build advantages and disadvantages